nirmata/kyverno-charts/charts/nirmata/README.md

       - Replace=true
 ```

+**Notes on using Azure Kubernetes Service (AKS):**

+AKS contains a component known as [Admission Enforcer](https://learn.microsoft.com/en-us/azure/aks/faq#can-admission-controller-webhooks-impact-kube-system-and-internal-aks-namespaces) which will attempt to modify Kyverno's webhooks if not excluded explicitly during Helm installation.
+If Admissions Enforcer is not disabled, this can lead to several symptoms such as high observed CPU usage and potentially cluster instability.
+Please see the Kyverno documentation [here](https://kyverno.io/docs/installation/platform-notes/#notes-for-aks-users) for more information and how to set this annotation on webhooks.

 ## Migrating from v2 to v3

 In `v3` chart values changed significantly, please read the instructions below to migrate your values: